 What Is Rolling Admissions?

 If your school has rolling admissions, then it gives you a window of time in which to submit your application.
 This period of time typically ranges from the fall to the spring.
-There's no specific Penn State deadline, for example.
+For example, there's no specific rolling admissions deadline for Penn State no specific Penn State.
 Penn State makes its application available on September 1 and reviews submissions on a rolling basis.

-Some schools claim to have rolling admissions, but also have a priority deadline in November or December.
-Penn State's priority deadline is November 30.
+Some schools claim to have rolling admissions (RA), but also have a priority deadline in November or December.
 If you're really excited about a school, then you should try your best to meet the priority deadline.
 Effectively, this turns your RA school into one with a deadline.
 But at least its rolling policy gives you a safety net in case something comes up and you miss the priority filing date.

 Even if your school doesn't have a priority deadline, it's a good idea to set one for yourself and get your application in early.
 RA is done on a first come, first served basis.
 There's always the possibility that spots could fill up, or get more competitive as there's less and less space for new students.